Atherosclerosis

 • Ranolazine treats coronary microvascular disease and the chest pain it may cause.

-• Statins treat unhealthy blood cholesterol levels.
-Your doctor may recommend a statin if you have a higher risk for coronary heart disease or stroke or if you have diabetes and are between ages 40 and 75.
+• Statins and other cholesterol medicines treat unhealthy blood cholesterol Your provider may recommend a statin if you have a higher risk for coronary heart disease or stroke or if you have diabetes and are between ages 40 and 75.
+Your provider may prescribe another type of medicine if you are unable to take statins or if statins have not worked well enough to manage your blood cholesterol and triglyceride levels.
+Some non-statin medicines are given as injections or as IV infusions.

 • Thrombolytic medicines, sometimes called clot busters, may be used to treat blood clots resulting from atherosclerosis.
-These medicines can dissolve blood clots that block arteries, causing a stroke, heart attack, mesenteric Ischemia or other problems.
-Ideally, the medicine should be given as soon as possible.
+These medicines can dissolve blood clots that block arteries, causing a stroke, heart attack, mesenteric ischemia or other problems.
+Ideally, the medicine should be given as soon as possible after a clot is discovered.

 Complementary and alternative treatments